-Whether you are single or one of a couple, the local authority expects you to claim all social security benefits you are entitled to when you move to live permanently in a care home.
+The local authority expects you to claim all social security benefits you are entitled to when you move to live permanently in a care home.
 They can include them in the calculation of your financial assessment, whether you claim them or not.